Kickflip/kickflip-android-sdk/README.md

 `BroadcastActivity` provides a pre-built UI including a camera preview and controls for starting, stopping, and sharing the broadcast.

+## Building this project

+1. Create a file named `local.properties` in this directory with the following contents:

+	   sdk.dir=/path/to/android-sdk

+2. From this directory run:

+	   $ ./gradlew assembleDebug

+The Kickflip Sample .apk will be in `./sample/build/apk`.

+The Kickflip SDK .aar will be in `./sdk/build/libs`.

+## Using the library

+The Kickflip SDK will be available from the Maven Central Repository, and will be incorporated as a dependency in your project's `build.gradle`:

+    # Coming Soon!
+Not yet published
+    dependencies {
+	   compile 'io.kickflip:sdk:0.1'
+	}

 ## License

 MIT